All Episodes

 That's what drive this economy.

-We need to put money in the hands of people who aren't doing anything and watching soap operas.
+We need to put money in the hands of people who aren't doing anything watching soap operas.

 That's what we need to do.

-That's what's gonna drive this economy.
+That's what's going to drive this economy.

-Any bets on how long Andrea Chang at the LA Times has a job.
+Any bets on how long Andrea Chang at the LA Times has a job?

-Said Doug Hart, a partner in the retail and consumer product practice at BDO.
+It has led to a tale of two consumers, said Doug Hart, a partner in the retail and consumer product practice at BDO.

 Luxury shoppers are recovering faster than other people.